im2fast4u/im2fast4u.github.io/_posts/2025-12-26-post-general-relativity.md

 After Einstein published his theory of general relativity, he wondered about unifying quantum mechanics and general relativity into a single framework called quantum gravity.
 Einstein worked on this for many years but never found a solution.
 This is still a problem we face today.
 Unifying quantum mechanics and general relativity is necessary for a theory of everything.

 ## Conclusion
-You should now have a clear understanding of what gravity actually is.
-The curvature of space-time caused by mass and energy, which bends time and explains why time ticks at different rates at different places.
-Einstein's theory of general relativity is the most succesful theory of gravity we have.
+You should now have a clear understanding of what gravity actually is: the curvature of space-time caused by mass and energy, which bends time and explains why time ticks at different rates at different places.
+Einstein's theory of general relativity is the most successful theory of gravity we have.
 That concludes this section of my blog.
 I hope you enjoyed reading this post!

 [Curvature of Space-Time](https://www.azoquantum.com/image-handler/ts/20220808072851/ri/750/src/images/Article_Images/ImageForArticle_361_16599581290953360.jpg)